Health and Counseling Center: Rights and Responsibilities

 - Accurate information concerning your diagnosis, treatment and prognosis of an illness or health related condition.

-- All communications and records related to care received in Women’s Health are confidential and will be released to individuals outside of Women’s Health only with signed consent to do so except as required by state law in situations when limited disclosure is necessary to protect life or to protect the community.
+- All communications and records related to care received in the Health and Counseling Center are confidential and will be released to individuals outside of HCC only with signed consent to do so except as required by state law in situations when limited disclosure is necessary to protect life or to protect the community.
 The situations specified by Indiana State law are: child abuse, abuse of the elderly, immediate risk of harm to self or others, the reporting of communicable diseases to the Health Department, and data subpoenaed by a court of law.

 - Participate fully in decisions which are made regarding your health care and treatment, whenever possible.